 The Department for Transport, in conjunction with the University of Exeter, undertook a study to estimate the proportion of properties in a test area that can accommodate private electric vehicle charge points powered via the household electricity supply.
 This study used our addressing geospatial data combined with other datasets.
 They developed an algorithm which could be used to classify residential dwellings as potential locations for private charge points.
 Learn more about this electric vehicle case study.

 Sustainable innovation hackathon

 In October 2021, developers, data scientists, storytellers, and designers took part in our virtual hackathon.
 We explored how geospatial data can drive sustainable innovation, which included how we meet the demand for electric vehicle charging points and how we can build the infrastructure in cities and remote areas.
-Take a look at the sustainability hackathon.

 Talk to us about your sustainability goals